 6.1 Reservation of Rights.
 Subject to the limited rights expressly granted hereunder, GRENE ROBOTICS, its Affiliates, its licensors and Content Providers reserve all of their right, title and interest in and to the Services and Content, including all of their related intellectual property rights.
 No rights are granted to Customer hereunder other than as expressly set forth herein.

 6.2 Access to and Use of Content.
-Customer has the right to access and use applicable Content subject to the terms of applicable Order Forms, this Agreement and the Documentation.
+Customer has the right to access and use applicable Content subject to the terms of applicable Proposal or Purchase Order or Order Forms, this Agreement and the Documentation.

 6.3 License by Customer to GRENE ROBOTICS.
 Customer grants GRENE ROBOTICS, its Affiliates and applicable contractors a worldwide, limited-term license to host, copy, use, transmit, and display any Non-GRENE ROBOTICS Applications and program code created by or for Customer using a Service or for use by Customer with the Services, and Customer Data, each as appropriate for GRENE ROBOTICS to provide and ensure proper operation of the Services and associated systems in accordance with this Agreement.
 If Customer chooses to use a Non-GRENE ROBOTICS Application with a Service, Customer grants GRENE ROBOTICS permission to allow the Non-GRENE ROBOTICS Application and its provider to access Customer Data and information about Customer’s usage of the Non-GRENE ROBOTICS Application as appropriate for the interoperation of that Non-GRENE ROBOTICS Application with the Service.
 Subject to the limited licenses granted herein, GRENE ROBOTICS acquires no right, title or interest from Customer or its licensors under this Agreement in or to any Customer Data, Non-GRENE ROBOTICS Application or such program code.

 6.4 License by Customer to Use Feedback.
-Customer grants to GRENE ROBOTICS and its Affiliates a worldwide, perpetual, irrevocable, royalty-free license to use and incorporate into its services any suggestion, enhancement request, recommendation, correction or other feedback provided by Customer or Users relating to the operation of GRENE ROBOTICS’s or its Affiliates’ services.
+Customer grants to GRENE ROBOTICS and its Affiliates a worldwide, perpetual, irrevocable, royalty-free license to use and incorporate into its services any suggestion, enhancement request, recommendation, correction or other feedback provided by Customer or Users relating to the operation of GRENE ROBOTICS’ or its Affiliates’ services.

 6.5 Federal Government End Use Provisions.
 GRENE ROBOTICS provides the Services, including related software and technology, for ultimate federal government end use in accordance with the following: The Services consist of “commercial items,” as defined at FAR

-GRENE ROBOTICS-MSA Sept 2019 Page 6 of 12

 2.101.
 In accordance with FAR 12.211-12.212 and DFARS 227.7102-4 and 227.7202-4, as applicable, the rights of the U.S. Government to use, modify, reproduce, release, perform, display, or disclose commercial computer software, commercial computer software documentation, and technical data furnished in connection with the Services shall be as provided in this Agreement, except that, for U.S. Department of Defense end users, technical data customarily provided to the public is furnished in accordance with DFARS 252.227-7015.
 If a government agency needs additional rights, it must negotiate a mutually acceptable written addendum to this Agreement specifically granting those rights.
+(Not Applicable for Indian context)

 7. CONFIDENTIALITY